upsuper/MQTTWaker/README.md

 The app subscribes to the configured MQTT topic and responds to these messages:
 - `on`: Turns on the device screen and optionally opens a URL
 - `off`: Locks the device screen

+## MQTT State Publishing

+The app will publish the current screen state to the configured publish topic:
+- `on`: Published when the screen turns on
+- `off`: Published when the screen turns off

+The state is published as a retained message with QoS level 1 (at least once).
+To use this feature, simply configure a publish topic in the app settings.

 ## Building from Source